basecs101/getting-started-with-rest-service/README.md

 Jackson - Json -> Converts java objects to Json objects.
 The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
 Did you notice that there was not a single line of XML?
 There is no web.xml file, either.
 This web application is 100% pure Java and you did not have to deal with configuring any plumbing or infrastructure.

+------------- Logging in Java Application ----------------
+We can use lombok dependency at compile time to include SLF4J annotation for logging.
+Basically it creates a log object for annotated class and can use to log at different levels.
+Lombok is a dependency that has many useful annotations.

+SLF4J - Simple Logging Facade for Java
+This is an interface or facade or API.
+SLF4J is not a library for logging but exposes logging to use different logging methods

+SLF4J internally uses many logging libraries --
+1. jul(java util logging)-to-slf4j -> slf4j-api
+2. log4j-to-slf4j -> slf4j-api
+3. logback-classic -> slf4j-api

+Logging methods ->

+1. error
+2. warn
+3. info
+4. debug
+5. trace

 Note:
 There are companion annotations for other HTTP verbs (e.g. @PostMapping for POST).
 There is also a @RequestMapping annotation that they all derive from, and can serve as a synonym (e.g. @RequestMapping(method=GET)).
 ### Reference [Tutorial](https://spring.io/guides/gs/rest-service/)